dentarg/auth0-blog/_posts/2017-05-18-serverless-webhooks.markdown

 ### Durable logs

-In addition to the real-time logs which provide your users with timely access to logging information during development, you can also configure Auth0 Extend to externalize all logging information to AWS Firehose.
+In addition to the real-time logs which provide your users with immediate access to logging information during development, you can also configure Auth0 Extend to externalize all logging information to AWS Firehose.
 This provides you with the ability to store and process logs in Amazon S3, Redshift, or ElasticSearch for analytics and historical record.

 ### Battle tested technology